Video shows Rep. Gaetz blasting Silicon Valley and blustering about gun rights in the next breath

 “We have a Second Amendment in this country, and I think we have an obligation to use it!” he said to the roars of an audience giving him a standing ovation, according to a clip of the rally.

 Video posted to Twitter went viral and resulted in lawmakers slamming Gaetz’s language for inciting violence, with one again calling on House Minority Leader Kevin McCarthy (R-Calif.) to remove the Florida congressman from the House Judiciary Committee.

-But Gaetz and critics pushed back about how the clip, which had been viewed more than 2 million times as of Friday afternoon, was edited to cut off additional context that they say shows his Second Amendment comments were not directed at Silicon Valley.
+But Gaetz and critics pushed back about how the clip, which had been viewed more than 2 million times as of Friday afternoon, cut short additional context that they say shows his Second Amendment comments were not directed at Silicon Valley.
 Gaetz allies have also pointed to how the congressman said nearly the same comments at a Florida rally earlier this month.

 Harlan Hill, a spokesman for Gaetz, denounced what he called the “willful lies” stemming from the clip’s lack of context, saying in a statement to The Washington Post, “The wildly irresponsible mis-framing of the Congressman’s comments is designed to divide America and we demand it stops.”
 Gaetz on Friday tweeted out a Newsweek article that, he noted, “points out how some have selectively edited video to misrepresent what I said.”